HKU-BAL/Clair3-Trio/docs/trio/trio_training.md

 ## 1. Set variables

-trio model utilizes phased alignment, phased alignments is required for training a trio model.
+The trio model utilizes phased alignment, phased alignments are required for training a trio model.

-please using this [page](representation_unification_trio.md) to run phasing alignments in all your family samples.
+please use this [page](representation_unification_trio.md) to run phasing alignments in all your family samples.

-Note that all samples in family should be phased before training.
+Note that all samples in the family should be phased before training.